-Ammonia is passed from the gills of fish in their urine and rotting food or decaying plant matter are contributors of ammonia.
+Ammonia from the gills of fish, their urine, and rotting food or decaying plant matter are contributors of ammonia in an aquarium.

 It exists in two forms in the aquarium and the first step is to understand the difference between ammonium NH4 and free ammonia NH3.

 NH3 (ammonia) is a gas and sometimes called toxic or free ammonia.
-It is the unionised form of NH4.
+This is the type of ammonia is the dangerous part.

 NH4 (ammonium) is a nontoxic salt.
 It is the ionised form of ammonia.

-NH3 and NH4 together are often refered to as total ammonia nitrogen (TAN).
+NH3 and NH4 together are often referred to as total ammonia nitrogen (TAN).